stillunfolding/capastrophic/README.md

                         Specify the smart card reader (e.g., 'ACS ACR38') -a APDU [APDU ...], --apdu APDU [APDU ...]
-                        APDU command[s] to send to the card (hex format)
+                        APDU command[s] to send to the card (hex format) --sec-level {0,1,2,3}
+                        Security Level for secure channel session (default: 1/C-MAC) --sd-aid SD_AID       Security domain AID
+  --key-enc KEY_ENC     SCP encryption key (default: 40...4F) --key-mac KEY_MAC     SCP MAC key (default: 40...4F) --key-dek KEY_DEK     SCP DEK key (default: 40...4F) -k KEY, --key KEY     SCP keys (to be used when ENC, MAC, DEK keys are all equal) -l, --list            List card's content after the CCM operation -s, --secure-apdu     Send APDUs provided with -a/--apdu via SCP
 ```

-The `installer.py` can be used in two ways:
+The `ccm.py` can be used in two ways:

 - **Command Mode**: Specify an operation using one of the supported command keywords (currently: `auth`, `list`, `load`, `install`, `delete`, `script`).
 Only one of these commands can be executed at a time.
 - **Raw APDU Mode**: Omit the command keyword and use the `-a`/ `--apdu` option to send raw APDU commands directly.

-To send APDUs securely (i.e., over an established secure channel), use the `-a`/`--apdu` option together with the `auth` command keyword (or any other command, as they all establish a secure channel as part of their operation).
+To send APDUs securely (i.e., over an established secure channel), the APDU command list (`-a`/`--apdu`) must be used either in combination with the `-s`/`--secure-apdu` **flag** or together with the `auth` **command keyword** (or any other command that establishes a secure channel as part of its operation).
+In case of the former (`-s`/`--secure-apdu`), the data elements required for Mutual Authentication and secuure channel establishment shall also be provided either via command line argument or via `settings.json`; otherwise, default values will be used.

 > [!CAUTION]
 > Sending a SELECT APDU (`00A404...`) will reset any previously established secure channel.